Wonderful Wanderings

 Yup, I have affiliate links on this blog and there may be some in this amazing and completely free content below.
 If you book or buy something through these links, I earn a small commission at no extra cost to you.

-If you're planning a road trip through Austria in summer, you'll have to pack for a wide range of activities.
-At least, that is, if you plan to combine city tripping with nature like we did.
+If you’re planning a road trip through Austria in summer, you’ll have to pack for a wide range of activities.
+At least, that is, if you plan to combine city tripping with nature as we did.

 While you'll feel great in your hiking clothes when you're out in the mountains, you might want to bring something a bit more “general” for the cities or in case you're going out fine dining in the evenings.